 Location & Travel

-Where you work affects your premium.
-Photographers who travel extensively, shoot in remote locations, or take equipment overseas face higher risk of loss, theft, and damage.
-Urban event photographers may face higher theft risk but lower transit risk.
+Photographers who travel extensively, shoot in remote areas, or take equipment overseas face higher loss and theft risk.
+Urban event photographers may face higher theft risk in different ways.
+Worldwide cover extensions cost more than domestic-only policies.

 Real-World Insurance Scenarios for Photographers

-These common scenarios illustrate why the right insurance matters for photography and videography businesses.
+These scenarios illustrate why business insurance matters for photography and videography businesses.

 Camera Equipment Stolen from Vehicle